UniversalDependencies/docs/validation.md

 [Line                   16]: Spurious morphological feature: 'ind_pres_3s=y'.
 Should be of the form attribute=value and must start with [A-Z0-9] and only contain [A-Za-z0-9].
 ...suppressing further errors regarding Morpho
 [Line                   9077]: Column FORM is not allowed to contain whitespace: '1 209'
-[Line                   96086]: Column FORM is not allowed to contain whitespace: '3 000'
+[Line                   96087]: Column FORM is not allowed to contain whitespace: '3 000'
-[Line                   179448]: Column FORM is not allowed to contain whitespace: '2 278'
+[Line                   179449]: Column FORM is not allowed to contain whitespace: '2 278'
-[Line                   179448]: Column LEMMA is not allowed to contain whitespace: '2 278'
+[Line                   179449]: Column LEMMA is not allowed to contain whitespace: '2 278'
-[Line                   179461]: Column FORM is not allowed to contain whitespace: ' 1 345'
+[Line                   179462]: Column FORM is not allowed to contain whitespace: ' 1 345'
-[Line                   179461]: Column LEMMA is not allowed to contain whitespace: '1 345'
+[Line                   179462]: Column LEMMA is not allowed to contain whitespace: '1 345'
-[Line                   179475]: Column FORM is not allowed to contain whitespace: '8 848'
+[Line                   179476]: Column FORM is not allowed to contain whitespace: '8 848'
-[Line                   179475]: Column LEMMA is not allowed to contain whitespace: '8 848'
+[Line                   179476]: Column LEMMA is not allowed to contain whitespace: '8 848'
-[Line                   179486]: Column FORM is not allowed to contain whitespace: '1 728'
+[Line                   179487]: Column FORM is not allowed to contain whitespace: '1 728'
-[Line                   179486]: Column LEMMA is not allowed to contain whitespace: '1 728'
+[Line                   179487]: Column LEMMA is not allowed to contain whitespace: '1 728'
-[Line                   275964]: Column FORM is not allowed to contain whitespace: '4 800'
+[Line                   275965]: Column FORM is not allowed to contain whitespace: '4 800'
-[Line                   289136]: Column FORM is not allowed to contain whitespace: '280 000'
+[Line                   289137]: Column FORM is not allowed to contain whitespace: '280 000'
+[Tree number 14484 on line 408154]: HEAD == ID for 56
+[Tree number 14484 on line 408154]: Non-tree structure.
+Words 56 are not reachable from the root 0.
-*** FAILED *** with 274567 errors
+*** FAILED *** with 274861 errors
-Format errors: 12
+Format errors: 13
-Morpho errors: 274555
+Morpho errors: 274847
+Syntax errors: 1

 ******************